Language selection

 The notice includes information related to the purpose and scope of the hearing, participant funding, and interventions.

-Agenda for the Commission hearing (PDF, 196 KB) The agenda includes details regarding the date, time, location, oral presentations and written submissions.
+The agenda includes details regarding the date, time, location, oral presentations and written submissions.

-A CMD is prepared by CNSC staff and submitted to Commission members prior to the hearing.
-It includes a site description, matters for consideration, public consultation and engagement details, and overall conclusions and recommendations.
+• Commission member documents: These documents are prepared by CNSC staff and include a site description, matters for consideration, public consultation and engagement details, and overall conclusions and recommendations.

-Archived webcast of the public hearing
+Recordings of the public hearing

 The recording of the public Commission hearing webcast is available for download or it can be streamed online.